 More Cord Blood Means:

-More Oxygen – The blood flowing through the umbilical cord is rich in oxygen and babies’ brains continue to benefit from it even after their lungs have filled the first time.
-As Dr. Greene points out in the video,†1 out of 10 children in the world get sub-optimal amounts of oxygen in the first few minutes of life.
+The blood flowing through the umbilical cord is rich in oxygen and babies’ brains continue to benefit from it even after their lungs have filled the first time.
+As Dr. Greene points out in the video,1 out of 10 children in the world get sub-optimal amounts of oxygen in the first few minutes of life.
 This leads to problems ranging from decreased intelligence to cerebral palsy.

-More Iron – The WHO claims that 30% of the world’s population suffers from anaemia – many due to iron deficiency.
+The WHO claims that about 25% of the world’s population suffers from anaemia – many due to iron deficiency.
 Immediate cord clamping increases the risk of developing Iron Deficiency Anaemia by 10 times!
-Iron deficiency is also the most common nutritional deficiency in the world, and preventing it would increase national†productivity 20%.
+Iron deficiency is also the most common nutritional deficiency in the world, and preventing it would increase national productivity 20%.

-More Stem Cells – You can’t pick up a pregnancy magazine without seeing two or three full page ads for stem cell banks these days.
-We don’t yet know exactly how important stem cells are or how they will be used, but the potential is great!
+You can’t pick up a pregnancy magazine without seeing two or three full page ads for stem cell banks these days.
+We don’t yet know exactly how important stem cells are or how they will be used, but the potential is great.
 For an insightful look at the pros and cons of banking your baby’s cord blood as well as a couple of wonderful videos, I recommend this post by Midwife Thinking.
 If you choose not to use a cord blood bank, you can still gift your baby with more stem cells by waiting to clamp his cord.

 In his TEDx talk, Dr. Greene introduced his initiative called TICC TOCC – which stands for Transitioning Immediate Cord Clamping To Optimal Cord Clamping.
 He asks care providers to wait as little 90 seconds, or until the cord stops pulsing, before clamping.
 The current standard of 25 or so seconds is what he calls “immediate,” but he hesitates to use the term “delayed cord clamping,” opting instead for “optimal cord clamping.”